braze-inc/braze-docs/_docs/_home/content_management/redirecting_urls.md

 ![Example of a 404 page on Braze Docs.]()

-By setting up URL redirects, you'll help prevent bookmarks from breaking for Braze Docs users.
+By setting up URL redirects, you'll help prevent user bookmarks from breaking.

 {% multi_lang_include contributing/prerequisites.md %}

 ## Redirecting a page

-To redirect the URL for an entire page, you'll use our global redirect file.
-First, [create a new branch]({{site.baseurl}}/home/github/creating_a_new_branch), then find the page's Markdown file and move or rename the file.
+To redirect the URL for an entire page, you'll use the global redirect file.
+First, move or rename the relevant Markdown file.

 ![A text editor with the file tree open on the left side.]()